Vishnu2005-ops/EXPERIMENT-6-Introduction-to-Optiperformer/README.md

 Exp 6 Simulation of Optical Communication System
 ## Introduction to OptiPerformer
-## Objective
+## AIM
 Download and install OptiPerformer software on your computer and run a sample file.

 ---

+## EQUIPMENTS REQUIRED:

+Optisystem Software – OptiPerformer 22.0

-## Overview
+## THEORY

-Optiwave introduces **OptiPerformer**, a free photonic design automation tool that harnesses the full power of OptiSystem and creates specific dynamic design scenarios for student use.
+Optiwave introduces OptiPerformer, a free photonic design automation tool which harnesses the full power of OptiSystem and creates specific dynamic design scenarios which can be used by students.

-In this exercise, you will:
-- Download and install OptiPerformer on your PC/laptop.
-- Use your license to load and run OptiSystem simulations prepared for this course.
+In this exercise, you will download and install OptiPerformer on your PC/laptop.
+Your license of OptiPerformer will be capable of loading and running OptiSystem simulations prepared for this course.

-The first simulation file (`Introduction_OptiPerformer.osp`) models a basic fiber optic system consisting of:
-- A transmitter
-- A fiber
-- A receiver

-The system includes:
-- An optical power meter at the receiver input (fiber output)
-- A Bit Error Rate (BER) analyzer
+Once you have installed OptiPerformer, you can copy the first file (named:
+‘Introduction_OptiPerformer.osp’) to your PC and run the simulation.
+The first file is a basic fiber optic system consisting of a transmitter, a fiber and a receiver.
+The system is “instrumented” with an optical power meter at the input to receiver (or the output of the fiber) and a bit error rate (BER) analyzer.

 ---

-## Instructions
+## PROCEDURE

 1. Download and install OptiPerformer from [optiwave.com](https://optiwave.com).
 2. Copy the `Introduction_OptiPerformer.osp` file to your PC.